 provides individual and group help for children, students, and adults in and around Pamlico County.
 Confidentially offered at each public school, Arapahoe Charter School, and at HeartWorks StillWaters facility in Bayboro, this in-school and in-program counseling opportunity helps parents overcome the significant barrier of transporting a child to appointments and ensures that the students most in need of these services receive them.

-is HeartWorks’ licensed, five-star developmental daycare for preschool age children, one to five years old.
+is HeartWorks’ licensed five-star developmental daycare for preschool age children, one to five years old.
 Safe Start opened in March 2013, and provides inclusive, individualized programming from 6:00am to 6:00pm each week day.
-Safe Start welcomes children of all developmental abilities, and focuses on guiding each individual child to attain their highest possible learning goals.
+Safe Start welcomes children of all developmental abilities and focuses on encouraging each individual child to attain their own highest possible levels of achievement.

-HeartWorks largest programs, our 21st Century Community Learning Center Afterschool and Summer Learning Programs, have grown in scope and volume so that we are now serving almost 200 students each year.
+HeartWorks largest programs, our 21st Century Community Learning Center Afterschool and Summer Learning Programs, have grown in scope and volume so that we are now serving over 200 students each year.

-Through our Family Advocacy efforts, HeartWorks aims to promote positive parenting skills, reduce violence and anger in all family members, and involve parents/guardians in the daily activities of their children.
+Through HeartWorks family advocacy initiatives we strive diligently to promote positive parenting skills, reduce violence and anger in family members, and involve parents/guardians in the daily activities of their children.

-It is through the efforts and outreach of all of our programs that we hope to reach further into the dynamics of our most troubled families and provide the guidance and resources they need to stop the cycles of poverty, abuse, and violence.
-Through consistent contact with parents and guardians and an increased number of family activities we are beginning to see positive results.
+It is from the efforts and outreach of all of our programs that we hope to explore the dynamics of our most troubled families and provide the guidance and resources needed to stop the cycles of poverty, abuse, and violence.
+Thanks to consistent contact with parents and guardians and an increased number of family activities we are seeing some positive results.